kekyo/ForestLog/README.md

 3rd party bridging interface:

 * ASP.NET Core 1.0 or upper
-* MQTTnet 3.1.x series
+* MQTTnet 3.1.2
-  * Currently under 3.1 or 4.0.x is not supported, because these version contain breaking changes.
+  * Currently other versions is not supported, because they are contained breaking changes.

 ----